sagemath/trac_to_gh/Issue 1655.md

 # Issue 1655: [with spkg] jmol -- upgrade to new version

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1655

 Original creator: was